Article | October 3, 2024

 School districts only need to meet one of these criteria in order to be considered a prioritized school district under the rebate program.
 You can see the full list of priority districts here

-All school districts, whether designated as EPA priority school districts or not, are eligible to apply – and with approximately $500 million in this round of funding, this is a historic opportunity to bring the benefits of electric school buses to your students!
+All school districts, whether designated as EPA priority school districts or not, are eligible to apply – and with up to $965 million in this round of funding, this is a historic opportunity to bring the benefits of electric school buses to your students!

-The application deadline was February 14, 2024, at 4 PM ET.
+The application deadline is January 9, 2025 at 4 PM ET.
 You can see more important dates on the EPA website.

 How do I get started?